 This work has involved small and large craft, manufactured components, the offshore industry, LNG vessels, shipyards, and many others.
 Since our expertise ranges from analytical ship design through ship construction management and into marine operations of various marine craft, we bring many perspectives to our analyses.
 Further, we have a reputation for both performing accurate analyses and giving effective presentations.

-The client was fully exonerated by District and Appellate courts.
-Because of differing Appellate decisions elsewhere, the US Supreme Court heard the case, and upheld the lower court's ruling.
+The client was fully exonerated by the District and Appellate courts.
+Because of differing Appellate decisions elsewhere, the US Supreme Court heard the case and upheld the lower court's ruling.

-Investigation by Fisher Maritime revealed the constructing shipyard had prior knowledge of the electrical load sharing control defect, but ignored it to save $25,000 during ship construction.
+An investigation by Fisher Maritime revealed the constructing shipyard had prior knowledge of the electrical load sharing control defect but ignored it to save $25,000 during ship construction.
 On behalf of the owner, Fisher Maritime established a claim for several million dollars for latent and product defects in the construction of the vessel.
 In a settlement, our client received about $3 million from the shipyard.

 Additional sample cases underscoring Fisher Maritime's experience are presented in the link below.

 A vessel sank with significant loss of life during a severe storm off the east coast of the US.
 Underwater photographs showed a stove-in forward hatch cover and the ship's forward structure torn asunder.
 The hatch cover had been inspected by the manufacturer a few months earlier and had been accepted for the Load Line Certificate at the same time.
 The ship had been a conversion, with new midbody between the old bow and stern sections.